Ian3000Dias/Sales-Profitability-Dashboard-Power-BI-Portfolio-Project/README.md

 ## 📺 Project Credit

-This project was built by following the guided series by **Moris Moccia** on YouTube:
+This project was built by following the guided series by **Mo Chen** on YouTube:
 [Power BI Full Project Playlist](https://www.youtube.com/watch?v=BLxW9ZSuuVI&list=PLodYDTuHA29aWHT5lVILqoI_cZWBXloHr&index=1)

 All implementation, notes, and documentation are my own.